 But swine flu isn't that hard to understand; it's a lot like seasonal flu.
 It has similar symptoms, such as fever, cough, sore throat, stuffy nose, body aches, headache, chills, and fatigue.
 As a matter of fact, it's hard to tell swine flu from seasonal flu without a lab test.

 Swine Flu Outbreak: Get the Facts

 Get the latest swine flu facts and information from WebMD, the CDC and other

 To learn more about this flu, and to find out if pregnant women or people with chronic conditions like asthma, diabetes, neurologic disease, lung disease, or heart disease should be particularly concerned, WebMD went to experts in internal medicine and gerontology for answers about the H1N1 virus.

 Is swine flu a particular concern for adults with chronic illnesses?

-thirds of H1N1 hospitalizations and deaths have been in people with underlying conditions.
+According to the CDC, about two thirds of H1N1 hospitalizations and deaths have been in people with underlying conditions.

 Are children with chronic conditions also susceptible to swine flu?

 Swine flu, which seems as contagious as the seasonal flu, is spreading fastest among the young.
 In the U.S. and around the world, young people are most severely affected.
 Unlike seasonal flu, in which 90% of severe flu cases are in people over age 65, 90% of severe H1N1 flu cases have been in people under age 65.